Spring Garden Revival

 Post-Weeding Site Management & Stormwater Protection in Compliance with Brookline's MS4 Program

-After weeding, immediate site stabilization is required to comply with MS4 stormwater regulations under the Clean Water Act and MassDEP Stormwater Standards.
-Bare areas must be promptly revegetated within 24-48 hours using appropriate seed mixes, and mulched 2-4 inches deep with a 6-inch plant clearance for erosion control.
-Temporary barriers (silt fence, straw wattles) may be needed during vulnerable periods.
+After weeding, immediate site stabilization is required to meet MS4 standards under the Clean Water Act and MassDEP Stormwater Standards.
+Bare areas must be revegetated within 24-48 hours using appropriate seed mixes and mulched 2-4 inches deep, maintaining a 6-inch plant clearance.
+Temporary erosion barriers (silt fence, straw wattles) are used during vulnerable periods.
 Long-term management includes adding 1-3 inches of compost, establishing competitive plant communities, and monitoring for weed resurgence with 30-day and seasonal follow-ups.
-Best management practices require immediate debris cleanup from impervious surfaces, proper material staging, and coordination with street sweeping and equipment wash water management.
+Debris must be cleaned from impervious surfaces by sweeping, not hosing, and all materials staged away from storm drains.

 Brookline Water & Sewer Division